guenchi/Raven/README.md

-The principal developers are: @guenchi, @chclock
+The principal developers are: guenchi, chclock

 Nota Bene: We recommand the libraries of Raven files use .sc for disdiguesh the libraries of r5rs / r7rs small.